 With only a few-minute walk from the Marienberg Fortress, visitors can reach the Maschukuli Tower.
 It is an additional feature of the Marienberg Fortress constructed to bolster the southern portion of the stronghold.

 By its appearance, Maschikuli Tower can transport anyone who sees it to the past.
 The punctures on its walls for heavy artillery and rifle guns are bare witnesses to the different conflicts that disrupted the city in the past.

 Maschikuli Tower is an excellent spot in Wurzburg to help you imagine some portion of German history, such as the Peasant’s Revolt.

 Juliusspital is another bucket list item you can check in Wurzburg.
 Not only is Juliusspital the second-largest wine estate in Germany, but it is also the world’s largest Silvaner wine estate in the world!

 The wine estate is managed by a foundation called Stiftung Juliusspital Wurzburg.
 It is a charitable organization whose profits are contributed to fulfilling its social tasks mandated from the start.

 From the vast vineyards, they bring the grapes to their quarters in the heart of Wurzburg.
-There, visitors can get a tour and see the impressive cellars they use in the production of wines.
+There, visitors can get a tour and see the impressive cellars they use to produce wines.

 The cellars are located in Princes’ Building or Fürstenbau.
 Inside, 250 ancient barrels containing 10,000 hectoliters of wine await you!